docker-library/docs/ghost/content.md

 v6.11.2
 ```

+## Note about ghost-cli

+While the docker images do have ghost-cli available and do use some of its commands to set up the base Ghost image, many of the other ghost-cli commands won't work correctly, and really aren't designed/intended to.
+For more info see [Why sudo is not packed and ghost-cli wont work out of the box](https://github.com/docker-library/ghost/issues/156#issuecomment-428159861)

 ## %%STACK%%

 Run `docker stack deploy -c stack.yml %%REPO%%` (or `docker-compose -f stack.yml up`), wait for it to initialize completely, and visit `http://swarm-ip:8080`, `http://localhost:8080`, or `http://host-ip:8080` (as appropriate).